All Episodes

 What do you love guns for?

-Remember Warren Rudman, they had their clock somewhere on Times Square showing when it was all gonna blow up.
+Remember Warren Rudman, they had their clock somewhere on Times Square showing when it was all going to blow up.

-Not to be confused with the Bureau of Atomic Scientists that we're now five minutes to midnight.
+Not to be confused with the Bureau of Atomic Scientists, so we're now five minutes to midnight.

 And we've been five minutes to midnight my whole life, terms of nuclear destruction.